 Twin Brook Golf Center – Tinton Falls

 Twin Brook is a full-fledged golf center with putting green and driving range, but its big attraction is the 18-hole championship miniature golf course, complete with caverns and waterfalls.
 Open year-round, weather-permitting.

 Kids with a dark side will delight in Monster Mini Golf.
 Photo courtesy of The Putting Penguin.

-Monster Mini Golf – Fairfield, Eatontown, Paramus, Edison
+Monster Mini Golf – Fairfield, Eatontown, Paramus, Edison, Cherry Hill

 And now for something completely different… how about 18 holes of indoor, glow-in-the-dark, monster-themed golf?
 Each location is custom-designed and also includes an in-house DJ and game arcade room.
 Visit the website for individual location information.

-This article first published in 2012 and has been updated for 2018.
+This article first published in 2012 and is updated regularly.